Is it illegal to park across a home driveway?

 Resident parking and parking in front of your driveway

-“In a bizarre way, the system seems to favour the offender over the victim in this case,” said Jack Cousens, head of roads policy for the AA.
+“In a bizarre way, the system seems to favour the offender over the victim in this case,” said Jack Cousens, head of roads policy at the AA.

-“Because the offence of trespass is a civil matter the police cannot get involved, and as the vehicle is on private land the council cannot help either.
-So the only options available to homeowners seeking to get back what is rightfully theirs, cost both time and money.”
+“Because the offence of trespass is a civil matter, the police cannot get involved.
+And as the vehicle is on private land, the council cannot help either.
+So the only options available to homeowners seeking to get back what is rightfully theirs will cost both time and money.”

 Provided the car is taxed, insured, has an MOT and is in safe condition, this is an issue way down the priority list of the authorities.
-Thankfully, it’s not very common.
+Thankfully, it is not a very common one.

 ALSO READ: